dotnet/docs-aspire/docs/azure/integrations-overview.md

 In the preceding containers section, you saw how to run Azure services locally in containers.
 If you're familiar with .NET Aspire, you might wonder how calling `AddAzureRedis("redis").RunAsContainer()` to get a local `docker.io/library/redis` container differs from `AddRedis("redis")`—as they both result in the same local container.

-The answer is that they're not different, when running locally.
-However, when you publish these you get different resources:
+The answer is that there's no difference when running locally.
+However, when they're published you get different resources:

 | API | Run mode | Publish mode |
 |--|--|--|